Undergraduate Federal Satisfactory Academic Progress

 - Six semester hours in each semester of study in the first year in which an award is made;

 - Nine semester hours in each semester of study in the second year in which an award is made;

 - Twelve semester hours in each semester of study in each succeeding year.

 - Grades of W (withdrawal) or I (incomplete) will not satisfy this requirement.

-- Academic Progress- students must meet the college's minimum standards for continuation, as outlined in the Academic Standards and Review section of the catalog.
+- Academic Progress- students must meet the minimum standards for satisfactory academic progress.

 Waiver of Pursuit of Progress and/or Satisfactory Academic Progress Requirements for Receipt of State Financial Aid

 A Skidmore student who does not maintain either the Program Pursuit or Satisfactory Progress standards may qualify for a one-time waiver if:

 - The student can document that the reason for failure to main standards was the result of an extenuating circumstance that can be documented; and

 - The student receives permission for such a waiver after submission of documentation to the Registrar.